vincentmhhon/reactnd-project-myreads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is my project codes.
+Therefore, I most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).